EduardoZepeda/nexusStartPage/README.md

 # NexusStartPage
+Now with backup and restore functionality added!

 A simple startpage with CRUD capabilities based on localStorage.
-It uses Backbone, Jquery and Bootstrap You can see it working in this [link](https://eduardozepeda.github.io/nexusStartPage/)
+It uses Backbone, Jquery and Bootstrap.

+You can see it working in this [link](https://eduardozepeda.github.io/nexusStartPage/)

 ### Activate localStorage